Everlast: 2002–present: Subsequent success

-The group's debut album A Brand You Can Trust was released on July 14, 2009.
+La Coka Nostra’s debut album, A Brand You Can Trust, was released on July 14, 2009.
 The album features guests like Snoop Dogg, B-Real, Bun B, Immortal Technique, Sick Jacken, and Q-Unique.
 La Coka Nostra then joined the likes of Nas and Ill Bill's brother Necro on Rock the Bells.

 In October 2011, his sixth solo album, Songs of the Ungrateful Living, was released through Martyr Inc. in partnership with EMI.
 Produced by Everlast in collaboration with DJ Lethal, Fredwreck and Darius Holbert, the album featured the lead single "I Get By".
 Like Love, War and the Ghost of Whitey Ford, a number of tracks on Songs of the Ungrateful Living contained overtly political and social themes.

 Everlast left the group in 2012 in order to attend to his daughter's medical issues.

 In 2013, Everlast and Eminem were featured on a Busta Rhymes track together.

 On August 27, 2013, Everlast's acoustic album The Life Acoustic was released via his own record label Martyr Inc. That year, Everlast sued the inflatables company "Jump Around Rentals" for using the phrase "if you want to get down jump around" in their advertising, arguing it belonged to House of Pain.

 Starting in 2017, joining with Divine Styler and Sick Jacken, Everlast released a Warporn mixtape.

 On September 7, 2018, Everlast's seventh studio album Whitey Ford's House of Pain was released.